 - Service Monitor (For more information click here)

 - and many more connections.

-Once you open the New Incident window we recommend you enter all the details requested.
-Then press to save your information.
+Once you have entered all the information you have, press to save your information.
 Take notice, your New Incident form is intuitive and interactive.
 Most fields provide a user friendly drop down menu and many factors have been taken into account to ensure the incident is resolved as smoothly as possible by gathering all relevant details as soon as the form is completed.

 Directly from this form, you can utilize the details provided in the tabs such as, Comments, Details, Related etc. to gain further insight into the Incident.

 - In the Related tab, and click Actions to reveal a dropdown menu.
 When you select Changes, and a new window appears where you can choose from approved CCI templates to streamline and accelerate Change Requests and execution of Incidents.